 (e) Results of Investigation.
 In cases alleging discrimination, retaliation, or harassment by an employee, and in which no finding of discrimination, retaliation, or harassment is made, no record of the complaint shall be placed in the employee's evaluation file, unless the employee requests otherwise.
-The employee may request that a copy of the complete investigation file be placed in the employee's evaluation, or harassment is made, a record of the complete findings shall be placed in the employee's evaluation, or harassment is made, a record of the complete findings shall be placed in the employee's evaluation file.
+The employee may request that a copy of the complete investigation file be placed in the employee's evaluation, or harassment is made, a record of the complete findings shall be placed in the employee's evaluation file.